Project RISE (Reaching for Independent Successful Employment) creates employment opportunities for individuals with

 - Priority is given to individuals with disabilities who have a history of care at Children's Mercy.

 - Available opportunities are determined by the business needs of the hospital.
-After initial training, we expect that volunteers and employees are able to perform assigned tasks independently.
+We expect that volunteers and employees are able to perform assigned tasks independently, after an initial training period.